EconomyLens.com

 Related

 A recent sell-off in major tech stocks has added to market uncertainty, as investors grow wary of the sustained rally across the sector since April.
-The tech-heavy Nasdaq fell again on Thursday, though shares in AI chip designer Nvidia were trading flat after heavy selling in previous sessions ahead of its earnings report next week.
+The tech-heavy Nasdaq closed lower on Thursday, with shares in AI chip designer Nvidia slightly down after heavy selling in previous sessions ahead of its earnings report next week.
 Despite the building unease, shares in Seoul closed higher Thursday, bolstered by an uptick in Samsung’s share price.
-Shanghai, Sydney and Taipei also saw moderate gains.
-Tokyo’s Nikkei index closed lower, along with Hong Kong.
+Shanghai, Sydney, and Taipei also saw moderate gains, while Tokyo’s Nikkei index closed lower, along with Hong Kong.

 Global markets have also fluctuated recently on the prospects of a peace deal in Ukraine, following days of high-stakes diplomacy in the aftermath of Trump’s Friday meeting with Russian counterpart Vladimir Putin.
 The diplomatic whirlwind has sparked volatility in oil markets as traders speculate over the possible lifting of sanctions on Russia, a major producer.
 Oil prices rose again Thursday, following a report the previous day showing a sharp decline in US crude stockpiles.